p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 How JR Shinjuku Station Exits Are Divided

 Shinjuku Station feels overwhelming because it is not one simple building.
-It is a large transport hub connected to JR lines, private railways, subway lines, shopping areas, underground corridors, and pedestrian passages.
+It is a huge transport hub connecting JR lines, private railways, subway lines, shopping areas, underground corridors, and pedestrian passages.

 Instead of trying to memorize the whole station, start with the main exit zone.